Azure/azureml-examples/tutorials/an-introduction/hello-world/README.md

-# An introduction to job submission: Hello World
+# An introduction to batch jobs: Hello World

 This is the obligatory "Hello, World!" example.